 Howard Prairie has breeding Sandhill Cranes in summer.
 It is also good for Mountain Bluebird, Vesper Sparrow and Lazuli Bunting.
-American White Pelicans are often present on the eastern end of Howard Prairie Lake (best viewed from the Lily Glen Equestrian Campground, which is on Dead Indian Memorial Rd. a short distance beyond the Hyatt Prairie turnoff).
+American White Pelicans are often present on the eastern end of Howard Prairie Lake (best viewed from the Lily Glen Equestrian Campground, which is on Dead Indian Memorial Rd a short distance beyond the Hyatt Prairie turnoff).
 Conifers and willows near the lakes host woodpeckers, warblers, raptors and montane species.
-There is a breeding colony of Double-crested Cormorants at an observation pull-out at Hyatt Lake.
+An observation pull-out at Hyatt Lake permits good views of the lake birds.
 Williamson's Sapsucker may be seen nearby.

-10.Holy Water and McGregor Park
+10.Holy Water and McGregor Park 🛧 👬